 Another good option is to listen to music.
-If you can afford it, using high quality noise cancelling headphones can make a big difference.
+High quality noise-cancelling headphones can make a big difference.
 There are also fabric headphones for sleeping you might like to try.

 And finally, for even more tips on dealing with noise, you might find some of the ideas useful in my article about reducing noise in the bedroom.

 Your questions and thoughts

 If you have any questions about using earplugs, or any suggestions you’d like to share, feel free to leave a comment below.